standardgalactic/experiments/README.md

 # Epistemological Experiments

 Hunger is the silent cry of a thousand souls who go unnoticed, their needs ignored in a world overflowing with plenty.
-Life is sad for uis
+Life is sad for us.

 No child should know the hollow feeling of an empty stomach, yet across the world, too many faces wear this same sad expression